djw8605/agent-boat-shipping/trunk/README.txt

 https://agent-boat-shipping.googlecode.com/svn/trunk/

 This project is a shipping market simulation.
-Boats travel from harbor to harbor in order to sell godds for a profit.
+Boats travel from harbor to harbor in order to sell goods for a profit.

 Documentation to install the project into eclipse can be found on the project
 website: